Download our case study: Ontario Shores Centre for Mental Health Sciences Advances Patient Engagement With MEDITECH

 Clinicians, patients, and other healthcare professionals at Ontario Shores were involved with the design, planning, and implementation of the portal from the start.

-Results: After implementing the portal, Ontario Shores observed significant, measurable benefits for both patients and healthcare organizations, including:
+Results: After implementing the portal, Ontario Shores observed significant, measurable benefits for both patients and healthcare organizations:

 - Improvement in 7 out of 8 patient mental health recovery domains, including self-empowerment, basic functioning, and overall well-being

-- 67% greater likelihood that portal users attend appointments
+- 67% higher likelihood that portal users attend appointments

 - 30% lower likelihood that portal users request information